 - Your anger has health consequences associated with it: Hypertension; digestive, skin, or sleep problems; a heart attack or stroke)

 - Legal Problems: Your legal standing has been tarnished by assault charges, incarcerations, lawsuits, or more+

 How Can Counseling & Therapy For Anger Management Issues Improve My Condition?

 So, you have an anger management problem—the irony perhaps being that you find the thought of seeking counseling services to be mildly annoying at best and infuriating at worst; but you recognize that your problem requires some outside assistance.
 What next?

 - Understand the anatomy of your anger: Why anger functions at the physiological and psychological levels as it does; What your specific “flavor” of anger is (See: Types of Destructive Anger above); and identify the root cause of your emotional reactivity (e.g. a past history of abuse or a self-sabotaging fear of abandonment in your relationships that reveals itself as misplaced anger)

 - Work toward the cognitive restructuring of your anger: By modifying destructive thought processes that perpetuate your anger

 - Develop a relaxation regimen: And no!
 We don’t mean by simply counting to ten!
 Your therapist may recommend: mindfulness, meditation, psychotherapeutic yoga, progressive muscle relaxation, journaling, exercise, or connecting you with any manner of activity that you enjoy in order to achieve stress reduction

-- Practice managing your outbursts or communicating “legitimate” anger in less aggressive ways
+- Practice managing your outbursts: By communicating “legitimate” anger in less aggressive ways

-- Enhance and repair the quality of your social, familial, and romantic relationships, using Family, Couples, or Marriage Counseling as needed
+- Mend Fences: Enhance and repair the quality of your social, familial, and romantic relationships, using Family, Couples, or Marriage Counseling as needed